 Data, Maps, and Models

-Geospatial data, maps, and models used in and produced by the REAs will be made available to the public upon final completion of each individual assessment.
+Geospatial data, maps, and models used in and produced by the REAs are available to the public upon final completion of each individual assessment.
 To learn more about REA data products and determine which REAs have available data, go to the REA Data Portal.

 Memos and Reports